Bray Park railway station

 Bray Park railway station is located on the North Coast line in Queensland, Australia.
-Despite the name, Bray Park railway station is located in the north of the suburb of Strathpine in the Moreton Bay Region (immediately to the south of the suburb of Bray Park).
+Despite the name, Bray Park railway station is located in the north of the suburb of Strathpine in the City of Moreton Bay (immediately to the south of the suburb of Bray Park).
 Strathpine railway station is in the south of Strathpine.

 History

 In September 1985, the Queensland Government provided funding to build Bray Park station in the state budget.
 In 2001, a third platform opened as part of the addition of a third track from Bald Hills to Lawnton.